wp-plugins/very-simple-signup-form/readme.txt

 == Frequently Asked Questions ==
+= I don't like the form layout in my theme, how can I change this? = From version 1.4 form will use theme styling for input fields and submit button.

+If not supported in your theme you can activate plugin styling in file vssf_style.

 = Can I still use the shortcode from version 1.0? =
 In version 1.1 I have adjusted plugin for use as widget only, because a signup form is mostly displayed in a sidebar.